ChevronETC/CloudSeis.jl/docs/src/index.md

 close(io)
 ```

-Finally, we can use embed this history of `file-1-cs` into a new data-set,
+Finally, we can embed the history of `file-1-cs` into a new data-set,
 ```julia
 io = csopen(Folder("file-1-cs"))
 h = history!(process="myprocess3", process_parameters=Dict("eight"=>8,"nine"=>9), histories = [Folder("file-1-cs")])